Phylum Porifera are the lowest multicellular animals belonging to the kingdom Animalia.

 They depict cellular grade of organization.

-The body is comprised of numerous pores known as Ostia and osculum.
+The body comprises numerous pores known as Ostia and osculum.

-The central cavity is called spongocoel or atrium which open outside through the osculum.
+The central cavity is called spongocoel or atrium which opens to the outside through the osculum.

 They reproduce asexually by budding, and fragmentation.

 The nutrition is holozoic.

 They have neurosensory cells but are devoid of any specific nervous system.

 They have the power to regenerate the lost parts.

 The development is indirect and the cleavage is holoblastic.

 The exchange of respiratory gases and nitrogenous wastes occurs by the process of diffusion.